piisa/pii-extract-plg-regex/README.md

 ## Usage

-The package does not have any user-facing entry points.
-Instead, upon installation it defines a plugin entry point.
-This plugin is automatically picked up by executing scripts and classes in [pii-extract-base], and thus its functionality is exposed to it.
+The package does not have any user-facing entry points, and it is [used automatically] by the PIISA framework.

 ## Building